 It is important to note that under the SSR, the owner is responsible for record keeping and ensuring maintenance is done in accordance with the time intervals defined in the sewerage system maintenance plan.
 This tidbit of information is just one of the ways a knowledgeable real estate agent can help you when you buy or sell a home.

 The above short discussion just scratches the surface of these two important laws.
 There are many other laws that also can and do affect real estate in the province.
 Knowing what can and does affect the dream luxury property that you are thinking of making your own is an important part of the overall real estate home buying process.
 Rarely will you see mountain view homes in Crown Isle that are affected by the aformentioned laws.
-Turn to the Brett Cairns Comox Valley real estate team to help you with those important decisions.
+Turn to the Brett Cairns for Comox Valley executive homes and to help you with those important decisions.

 Published by Brett Cairns